blinard/better-bookmarks/README.md

 # better-bookmarks

 Next steps

+- Do MSA auth
+- Make the extension icon differ when the user is not signed in (like lastpass)
 - Enable bookmark tagging (adding tags when saving a bookmark)
 - Make the management experience better (not part of extension options most likely)
 - Enable bookmark 'groups' - all tabs in current window under one bookmark group name
 - Make/acquire a prettier logo (cheaply)
 - Add 'help' experience (first bookmark == bb help....loads extension content with simple, general, help)
-- Make the extension icon differ when the user is not signed in (like lastpass)
 - Add app icon to better-bookmark search result options (or, better yet maybe, fetch the icon from the link's website itself - it's favico.ico)